thangvubk/SoftGroup/README.md

 - 16/Apr/2022: The code base is refactored.
 Coding is more extendable, readable, and consistent.
 The following features are supported:
   - Support up-to-date pytorch 1.11 and spconv 2.1.
   - Support distributed and mix precision training.
 Training time on ScanNet v2 (on 4GPUs) reduces from 4 day to 10 hours.
+  - Faster inference speed, which requires only 288 ms per ScanNet scan on single Titan X.

 ## Introduction